This post contains affiliate links.

-These vegetarian Scotch Eggs will be a real show-stopper whether you serve them at brunch or as an appetizer!
-With step-by-step photo instructions, we’re simplifying this classic recipe so you can easily enjoy it in your own kitchen this weekend!
+These vegetarian Scotch eggs will be a real show-stopper whether you serve them at brunch or as an appetizer!
+With step-by-step photo instructions, we’re simplifying this classic recipe so you can easily enjoy it in your kitchen this weekend!

 What are Scotch eggs?

-Inspired by my trip to Scotland recently, I just knew I had to create a vegetarian Scotch egg!
-While not actually Scottish (they’re English), they are certainly served and enjoyed in Scotland!
+Inspired by my recent trip to Scotland, I just knew I had to create a vegetarian Scotch egg!
+While not Scottish (they’re English), they are certainly served and enjoyed in Scotland.
 Ground sausage is typically used as a wrapper for a boiled egg, so my vegan breakfast sausage fits the bill perfectly!
 The sausage balls are then given a crispy coating and fried to perfection.

-And I’ve just got to say it – this isn’t necessarily and easy recipe.
-It takes some time.
-But they’re so fun to make these to share a traditional English breakfast with your friends on a weekend morning!
+While this isn’t necessarily an easy recipe, it’s so fun to make and share a traditional English breakfast with your friends on a weekend morning!

 Reader rating